jundalisay/superb/content/en/about.md

 {{< me d="April 2021" >}}
 The crisis years came via Covid.
 It turned out that the medical system was the first one to break down.
-This led us to create [Pantry Health](https://pantrypoints.com/health) as an implementation of Medical Superphysics as a solution.
+This led us to create [Pantry Health](https://pantrypoints.com/health) as an implementation of Bio Superphysics as a solution.
 Our model predicts that the financial system will be the next one to crash at year X, which led us to create the [Points Banking](https://pantrypoints.com/banking).
 Economic and political systems will be stressed much later.
 {{< /me >}}